North Korean swagger may conceal brewing virus disaster

 “Public dissatisfaction with Kim Jong Un will grow, but not at a level that will deal him a critical blow,” Oh predicted.

-Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, contributed to this report.
+Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, and Edith Lederer at the UN contributed to this report.

 Foster Klug, AP’s news director for the Koreas, Japan, Australia and the South Pacific, has covered North Korea since 2005.
 Follow him at www.twitter.com/apklug